guesmia1228/sms/README.md

 # README

-Monitoring application for a college.
+Simple application for monitoring a university.
+It was developed to study database modeling, testing with Rspec and factoryBot.

 In progress :hourglass_flowing_sand: